voyeg3r/dotfaster/vim/wiki/dicasvim.md

 g_ ............... go to the next non-blank at the end of line
 ```

-`g_` is AWESOME when you're yanking text to paste somewhere you don't want the
+`g_` is AWESOME when you're yanking text to paste somewhere else, you don't want the
 line break included -- like the command line where it will then automatically
 run the command.